inspec/inspec/docs/profiles.md

 For compatibility we support `os-name` and `os-family`.
 We recommend all users to change `os-name` to `platform-name` and `os-family` to `platform-family`.

-With InSpec 2.0, we introduced new families to help distinguish the cloud platforms.
+With Chef InSpec 2.0, we introduced new families to help distinguish the cloud platforms.
 The new families can restrict the platform family to `os`, `aws`, `azure` or `gcp`.

 For example, to target anything running Debian Linux: